 - Homework is worth 75% of your grade. - I will progressively assign exercises each class day, with homework due roughly biweekly.
-See the schedule page for details. - You are welcome to consult with your fellow students, but each student must turn an individual assignment that acknowledges those who helped.
+See the schedule page for details. - You are welcome to consult with your fellow students, but each student must turn an individual assignment that acknowledges those who helped. - You will be given additional homework problems not assigned to the cross-registered undergradute students.

 Tests.
 The final exam is worth 25% of your grade.
-The exam will consist of some problems selected from the homework assignments.
+The exam will consist of some problems selected from the homework assignments, including the graduate-only homework assignments.
 Notes and books are not permitted for the final exam.